UnionInternationalCheminsdeFer/OSDM/tools/conversionHHtoOSDM.md

 ---
 layout: page
-title: Hermes Hosa To OSDM and Back
+title: Conversion Hermes Hosa To OSDM and Back
-permalink: /tools/conversionHHtoOSDM
+permalink: /tools/conversionHHtoOSDM/
 ---

-## Conversion Hermes Hosa to OSDM and Back

-### Aim
+## Aim

 The aim of this conversion is to build a migration path from the Hermes/Hosa protocol to OSDM.
 Thus if a railway does not support OSDM yet the **Hermes Hosa to OSDM (H2O)